 This volume explores digital courtship across mediums.
 Harry Cocks provides a historical trajectory of mediated courtship in Western Europe, exploring third party involvement in courtship, which is not a modern phenomenon.
 Western Europe has a history of third party involvement with courtship ranging from arranged marriages, via parents and kin, and through professional matchmakers.
 Web 2.0 has turned Internet consumers into producers by allowing users to generate content.
 The Internet has created a communication culture of mutual and permanent evaluation.
 Ramón Reichert discusses dating maps as a way to analyze dating cultures as digital communities consisting of user-generated content creating a feedback loop that results in media-specific forms of subjectification.
 Looking at virtual realms as venues, Facebook is analyzed as an Argentinian nightclub for adolescence, as Basil and Linne examine adolescent impression management strategies when romantically pursuing relationships via Facebook.
 The Internet has become a social tool for many Internet users.
 Casmiro examines the influence that gender has on self-presentation practices in Portuguese online dating profiles.
 This research highlights how gender roles influence self-presentation constructions within the Portuguese dating context.
 Dating practices reveal that dating sites serve as a door to other regions.
 Cuba’s Internet access is one of the lowest in Latin America, inhibiting private use of the World Wide Web.
 Pino uses online dating profiles in conjunction with interviews, analyzing the dating practices of singles seeking singles in Cuba and Cuban singles seeking intimacy outside of Cuba.
 These researchers open up and extend insight on how digital dating practices utilize different mediums to alleviate spatial boundaries and cultural constraints.

 This section explores courtship across mediums.
 Harry Cocks provides a historical trajectory of mediated courtship in Western Europe, exploring third party involvement in courtship, which is not a modern phenomenon.
 Western Europe has a history of third party involvement with courtship ranging from arranged marriages, via parents and kin, and through professional matchmakers.
 Basil and Linne examine adolescents in Buenos Aires, Argentina use of Facebook as a venue for Internet dating.
 Researchers examine adolescent impression management strategies when romantically pursuing relationships via Facebook.
 Virtual Nightclub references this social network as a venue for adolescent matchmaking.
 Pino’s study explores the social implications of poor Internet access and online dating in Cuba.
-Cuba’s Internet access is one of the lowest in Latin America, inhibiting private use of the World Wide Web.
 Discourse analysis is conducted on online dating profiles, in conjunction with interviews, analyzing the dating practices of singles seeking singles in Cuba and Cuban singles seeking intimacy outside of Cuba.
 Dating practices reveal that dating sites serve as a door spaces outside of Cuba.
 The corollary of this study correlates politics, technological and financial reasons to the current formation of Cuban online dating practices.

-The Internet has become a social tool for many Internet users.
+The Internet has become a social tool for many online users.
 This chapter examines the influence that gender has on self-presentation practices in Portuguese online dating profiles.
 Data is analyzed via content analysis and grounded theory.
-This research highlights modern gender roles influence self-presentation constructions within the Portuguese dating context.
+This research highlights how modern gender roles influence self-presentation constructions within the Portuguese dating context.

-Web 2.0 has turned Internet consumers into producers by allowing users to generate content.
-The Internet has created a communication culture of mutual and permanent evaluation.
 This study discusses dating maps as a way to analyze dating cultures of digital communities.
 User generated content creates a feedback loop that results in media-specific forms of subjectification.